Payment Card Industry Data Security Standard (PCI DSS Compliance)

 Why is it crucial to stay up to the standard of PCI DSS Compliance requirements?

-Even worse, it indicates being subject to extreme fines that can cripple an organization.
+Even worse, it indicates being subject to extreme fines that can weaken an organization.
 For additional info, see the PCI Safety Specifications Council internet site.

 PCI DSS Compliance is a minimum requirement that should be used to lessen the threat to cardholder information.
 It is relevant to the settlement card environment; a breach or theft of cardholder information affects the entire chain.